-Tennessee-American Water Company ("TAWC") is a public utility providing residential, commercial, industrial and municipal water service to approximately 78,000 customers in Tennessee.
-Pursuant to the Stipulation and Capital Riders approved in TPUC Docket No. 13-00130, TAWC filed its Petition in Support of the Calculation of the 2018 Capital Recovery Riders Reconciliation ("Petition") on March 2, 2018.
+Tennessee-American Water Company ("TAWC") is a public utility providing residential, commercial, industrial and municipal water service to approximately 75,840 customers in Chattanooga and the surrounding areas in Tennessee.
+Consistent with the action of the Commission in TPUC Docket No. 13-00130, TAWC filed its Petition In Support of the Calculation of the 2020 Capital Recovery Riders Reconciliation ("Petition") on February 28, 2020.